bentormey/bitcoin/metcalfe.md

 What part of that was dependent on "hard money"?
 Precisely nothing.
 That means the concept doesn't meaningfully capture the essential features of the underlying.

 It should be obvious that discounting can _never_ explain the time-dependent properties of money because discounting itself is an attempt to fix the lack of time-dependent dynamics in traditional economics.
 In other words, without understanding ergodicity you can't hope to properly model this concept.

+But before we can talk about how hard (or soft?) money is, we need to agree on what money is first.

+Mike Green very eloquently describes money as "that which extinguishes debt."

+Briefly touch on losing Bitcoin

+difference is knwong schedule in advance

+Losing bitcoin

+##### Intrinsic value

+Meaninglessness of instrinsic value philosophically

 ##### Structural defects